-NOTE: On E-TEC models, warm-up is electronically controlled.
+NOTE: Warm-up is electronically controlled.
 During this period (up to 10 minutes depending on ambient temperature), engine RPM is limited.

 Engaging Reverse (RER)

 When the engine is running, depressing the RER button will slow down engine RPM to almost a stop and advance the ignition timing to invert crankshaft rotation.